zeeduino/arduino-xc/HOWTO.md

 #### Running first Arduino sketch on your microcontroller (finally!!)

 Now you can rebuild basicSketch project you previously created and it will link against your portbase library which has digital pin and delay **`Board*`** functions implemented.
-If you connect LED to whatever pin on your chip that you decided will be the Arduino pin #13 (default LED pin), you should see the LED blinking of you run basicSketch project.
+If you connect LED to whatever pin on your chip that you decided will be the Arduino pin #13 (default LED pin), you should see the LED blinking when you run the basicSketch project.

 Hooray!!

 #### Implementing other HAL functions

-It would take an entire book to write in order to go through all the details on how to implement the resto of the HAL functions.
+It would take an entire book to write in order to go through all the details on how to implement the rest of the HAL functions.

 Luckily, there's at least one complete implementation of all the HAL functions listed in the next section.
 You can take a look at [Arduino-XC HAL implementation for LPC13xx](https://github.com/zeeduino/arduino-xc-lpc13xx), see how various board functions are implemented there and do similar thing for your microcontroller.

+You have to do that only once, and after that every next Arduino project on your microcontroller will be a breeze to start and to code!

+Enjoy!

 #### List of HAL functions